josebarbamontoya/rggs_comparative_genomics_2/session_01/README.md

-#Session 1 Outline
+# Session 1 Outline
-perro

-##Personal introductions
+## Personal introductions
-gato

-##Course overview
+## Course overview

-##Reproducibility and organization in computational biology
+## Reproducibility and organization in computational biology

-##Introduction to Unix and Unix-like operating systems
+## Introduction to Unix and Unix-like operating systems

-##Basic navigation in the terminal
+## Basic navigation in the terminal